awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 (The following code is the same as what we used in the first tutorial.)

 .. code-block:: java

-    // Retrieves the credentials from the shared credentials file AWSCredentialsProvider credentials = new ProfileCredentialsProvider("my-profile");

     // Create the AmazonEC2Client object so we can call various APIs.
     AmazonEC2 ec2 = AmazonEC2ClientBuilder.standard()